We Aren’t All in the Same Recession. How to Survive Your New Normal

 - Only make your minimum debt payments.
 If you’re paying extra toward your credit cards, student loans or mortgage, stop.
 This is the rare time when you should only make minimum payments.
 Divert any additional money you’ve been putting toward debt into your emergency fund.

 - Look for ways to make money on top of your main job.
-Some industries are thriving because of the pandemic.
-Look for ways that you can earn extra income, like delivering groceries or pizzas, or working remotely as a customer service rep so that you can pad your emergency fund.
+Some ways that you can earn extra income include delivering groceries or pizzas, or working remotely as a customer service rep so that you can pad your emergency fund.

 - Figure out how to live on less now.
 Cut unnecessary expenses even if you’re still employed by creating a bare-bones budget.
 A true bare-bones budget covers just the minimum you’ll need to pay for housing and utilities, medical expenses and groceries, though we suggest including minimum debt payments for now.
 Also include a basic cell phone and internet plan.
 Accessing these services is key to daily life, especially if you’re looking for jobs or applying for benefits.